 Comparison of Thermal and Optical Technology

 Thermal cameras and optical cameras use totally different technology.
-The thermal cameras provide images based on the heat energy (Infra-Red) emitted by the object, while the optical camera provides an image from the light reflecting off the object.
+The thermal cameras provide images based on the heat energy (Infra-Red) emitted by the object.
+Optical camera provides an image from the light reflecting off the object.

-The optical IP cameras provide better detail than thermal cameras because they provide color video rather than the false color provided by monochrome thermal cameras.
+Optical IP cameras provide better detail than thermal cameras.
+As a result of providing color video rather than the false color provided by monochrome thermal cameras.
 Color provides much more information and makes it easier to identify things.
 Since, the thermal cameras use heat energy from the target, they operate in total darkness, while optical cameras require some light source.

 To “see” at night with an optical IP camera, we use standard white light or IR light that reflects off the target.
 Optical cameras are sensitive to infra-red (IR) light, but at a different frequency than the thermal cameras.
 IR illuminators that operate at 850 nm or 940 nm can be used with IP cameras for night vision.

 We usually measure thermal resolution in line pairs, and we measure IP camera resolution in pixels.